Azerbaijani passport

-The Azerbaijani passport is issued by the Ministry of Internal Affairs of Azerbaijan to the citizens of Azerbaijan for international travel.
+The Republic of Azerbaijan passport (Azərbaycan Respublikası pasportu) is issued by the Ministry of Internal Affairs of Azerbaijan to the citizens of Azerbaijan for international travel.
 Ordinary passports are valid for 10 years (since 2007) from the date of issue and contain 34 visa pages.
 Passport content is printed both in Azerbaijani and in English.

-As of 1 January 2018, Azerbaijani citizens had visa-free or visa on arrival access to 63 countries and territories, ranking the Azerbaijani passport 72nd in terms of travel freedom according to the Henley visa restrictions index.
+It acts as proof of the passport holder's information, confirming the identity of the citizen outside the territory of the Republic of Azerbaijan.
+As of 12 May 2023, Azerbaijani citizens had visa-free or visa on arrival access to 80 countries and territories, ranking the Azerbaijani passport 59th in terms of travel freedom according to the Henley Passport Index.